 • Additional Wallace families [Graves County, KY/Montgomery County, NC, Randolph County, NC and Chesterfield County, SC]

-Dennis Wallace, a descendant of William Wallace [1814-1886] of Chesterfield County, SC tested recently on the belief that the Chesterfield County Wallaces could have possibly descended from the Montgomery County/Davidson County, NC Wallaces.
+Dennis Wallace, a descendant of William Wallace [1814-1886] of Chesterfield County, SC tested on the belief that the Chesterfield County Wallaces could have possibly descended from the Montgomery County/Davidson County, NC Wallaces.
 Unfortunately, the tests were inconclusive on the Wallace connection.
-Dennis’ 111 marker sample did not match any Wallace samples to date but was a very close match to multiple samples from the Britton/Brittan family likely meaning that within the last 4-8 generations the Brittons and Wallaces share a common male ancestor.
+Dennis’ did not match any Wallace samples to date but was a very close match to multiple samples from the Britton/Brittan family likely meaning that within the last 4-8 generations the Brittons and Wallaces share a common male ancestor.

 It has long been believed that George Williams [d.
 1797 Moore County, NC] was the progenitor of many of the Williams families located in upper Moore County.
 George lived northwest of the Robbins crossroads on Flag Creek and left a will in 1797 listing sons James, Jeremiah, Thomas and William.
-We’ve been working to test a number of Williams’ descendants to try and confirm this theory.
-To date, we have been able to test the following Williams men for 111 markers: Terry Williams who descends from George > William Williams [1767-1842] > Thomas Greene Williams > William Wesley Williams Mel Williams who descends from George > Jeremiah Williams [b.1775] > Matthew Williams > John Spanker Williams Ben Williams who descends from George > Jeremiah Williams [b.1775] > John Williams > Edward A. Williams Tim Williams who descends from George > Jeremiah Williams [b.1775] >Bryant Williams > Jerry Hubert Williams, Sr. James Upshur Williams who descends from George > William Williams [1767-1842] > Joseph Williams > Upshur Furr Williams Marvin Williams who descends from George > Jeremiah Williams [b.1775] > John Williams > Noah Williams and Ernest Williams who descends from George > Jeremiah Williams [b.1775] >Enoch Spinks Williams > Hubert Andrew Williams Billy Williams who descends from George > William Williams [1767-1842] > William W. Williams [1799-bef 1870] > Levi Williams [1839-1917].
-Interesting enough all eight of these men match each other but none are exact matches likely meaning mutations were more common within George’s descendants than typically found.
-We are trying to recruit more samples from additional descendants to try and determine the exact meaning of the mutations.
-These descendants of George also match closely two samples from descendants of William Williams [1745-1813] and John Williams [b.
-1770] both of Granville County, NC likely indicating a close connection between George and these Williams families.
-To date, we have been unable to make a connection between William and John of Granville although one clearly exists.
-More research is needed to connect them and to identify how George Williams fits into the picture.
+We’ve been working to test many Williams’ descendants to try and confirm this theory.
+To date, we have been able to test the following Williams men: Terry Williams who descends from George > William Williams [1767-1842] > Thomas Greene Williams > William Wesley Williams Mel Williams who descends from George > Jeremiah Williams [b.1775] > Matthew Williams > John Spanker Williams Ben Williams who descends from George > Jeremiah Williams [b.1775] > John Williams > Edward A. Williams Tim Williams who descends from George > Jeremiah Williams [b.1775] >Bryant Williams > Jerry Hubert Williams, Sr. James Upshur Williams who descends from George > William Williams [1767-1842] > Joseph Williams > Upshur Furr Williams [6/7] Marvin Williams and Darrell Williams who descend from George > Jeremiah Williams [b.1775] > John Williams > Noah Williams and Ernest Williams who descends from George > Jeremiah Williams [b.1775] >Enoch Spinks Williams > Hubert Andrew Williams Justin Williams a descendant of George > Jeremiah Williams [b.1775] >Henry Williams > Thomas Jefferson Williams Billy Williams who descends from George > William Williams [1767-1842] > William W. Williams [1799-bef 1870] > Levi Williams [1839-1917] and Donald Williams who descends from George > William Williams [1767-1842] > Thomas Greene Williams > Noah R. Williams.

 Additionally, Charles Horner and Darrell Horner, descendants of Chestley Thomas Horner [1827-1900] are a match to Williamson Y-DNA.
 Chestley was originally thought to be the son of George R. Horner and Priscilla Winslow.
-Court records do identify him as a son of Prisciila Winslow Horner but based on these test results his father was likely a Williamson male.
+Court records do identify him as a son of Priscilla Winslow Horner but based on these test results his father was likely a Williamson male.